-The tenth labor of Heracles was to fetch some golden apples from the garden of the Hesperides
+The eleventh labor of Heracles was to fetch golden apples from the garden of the Hesperides

 The Hesperides were four maids who lived in a sacred garden full of trees that bore golden apples.
 Those apples were so precious that they were given by Gaea, the mother earth, to Hera as a wedding gift.
 No one was allowed to cut the apples from he trees and for that reason, Hera had put Ladon in charge to guard the garden-a monstrous snake with hundred heads, which could speak with different voices.